ankitects/ankimobile-docs/src/preferences.md

 3. Locate Anki’s file sharing section with [Apple’s instructions](http://support.apple.com/kb/HT4094).

-4. Drag the your backup files from iTunes to your desktop.
+4. Drag the your backup folder from iTunes to your desktop.

-5. With the computer version of Anki, create a new, empty profile via File&gt;Switch Profile, and then File&gt;Import the latest backup apkg from within that profile to confirm that it’s ok.
+5. With the computer version of Anki, create a new, empty profile via File&gt;Switch Profile, and then File&gt;Import the latest backup colpkg from within that profile to confirm that it’s ok.
 If it is corrupt, you can try a previous backup.
+You'll need Anki 2.1.50+ to open the backups.

 ## Check Database